joshuacrotts/formal-logic-aiding-tutor/README.md

 FLAT (the Formal Logic Aiding Tutor) is an extension to LLAT (the Logic Learning Assistant Tool) that aims to improve the overall pedagogical value.
 That is, rather than being only a brute-force solver, we have included new features that help students better understand the logic.

 <h2>Features</h2>
-FLAT features several algorithms, or subfeatures, for students to use.
+FLAT has several algorithms, or subfeatures, for students to use.
 These include

 - Natural Deduction Prover (no conditional or indirect proofs)
 - Truth Tree (semantic tableaux) Generator